DGP-Studio/Snap.Hutao.Docs/docs/en/features/character-data.md

 ::: info

-This features required logged in MiHoYo BBS account, please refer to [MiHoYo BBS Account Switch](mhy-account-switch.md) document for sign in tutorial
+This features required sign in to MiHoYo BBS account, please refer to [MiHoYo BBS Account Switch](mhy-account-switch.md) document for sign in tutorial

 :::